ssmlee04/blog/_posts/2017-09-15-jira-basics.md

 ---
 layout: article
-title: Jira basics
+title: 😳 Jira basics
 ---
 # {{ page.title }}

 ## Abstract

 Jira is a good project management tool.
 Very neat.
-You can create epics or stories or issues and send the tickets back and forth teammembers very easily.
+You can create epics or stories or issues and send the tickets back and forth between team members very easily.

 --